turingschool/gear-up/tragedy_of_the_commons.markdown

 ## Discussion (25 min)

-In groups of 3-4, discuss your answers to the questions above.
+In groups of 3-4, discuss your answers to the questions above and your suggestions on how we could make positive changes at Turing.

+## Whole Group Discussion (15 min)

+Bring together your groups and share reflections to at least two of the questions.